Since 1971 Stadtwerke Schwäbisch Hall has been delivering a variety of technical services. These include network management and system monitoring...

 Stadtwerke Speyer GmbH

-Stadtwerke Speyer GmbH is a utility provider based in the town of Speyer, just outside Heidelberg.
-With over 30,000 customers and 250 staff, the company has always maintained a large, complex IT infrastructure to support the delivery of gas, electricity and water.
+Stadtwerke Speyer GmbH is a utility provider based in the town of Speyer, just outside Heidelberg, Germany.
+With over 30,000 customers and 250 employees, the company maintains a large, complex IT infrastructure to support the delivery of gas, electricity and water to its customers.

-Increasing market liberalization of the energy sector in Germany has encouraged many utility companies to diversify their product portfolio to remain competitive.
-Following this trend, Stadtwerke Speyer is using the extra capacity in its IT infrastructure to offer managed server and application hosting services to local SMBs.
+Increasing market liberalization of the energy sector in Germany is prompting many utility companies to diversify their product portfolio to attain a competitive advantage.
+Stadtwerke Speyer is no different following this trend by using the extra capacity in its IT infrastructure to offer managed server and application hosting services to local SMBs.

-Stadtwerke Speyer’s IT infrastructure is spread across two datacenters, one production and one backup.
-The company uses a mixture of Windows and Linux operating systems running a variety of application stacks, storage devices, switches and environmental systems.
+One challenge for Stadtwerke Speyer is that its IT infrastructure is spread across two datacenters, one production and one backup.
+The company also uses a mixture of Windows and Linux operating systems running a variety of application stacks, storage devices, switches and environmental systems.

-But as Fabian Lorenz, IT systems architect notes, the company’s core challenge is maintaining the high levels of complex electronic data exchange with other utility providers:
+But as Fabian Lorenz, IT systems architect notes, the company’s core challenge is maintaining the high levels of complex electronic data exchange with other utility providers to set up new customer accounts.

 “It’s really easy to change energy suppliers in Germany so it's critical for us to maintain the automated business processes necessary to quickly onboard new customers.”

 “IT monitoring is mission critical for any organization providing an IT service to its customers.
-If you don’t have it, or think you can get away with free tools, it can get very dangerous, very quickly.”
+If you don’t have it, or think you can get away with free tools, it can get very dangerous, very quickly, Lorenz added.”

-Lorenz and his team have considerable experience using Nagios®-based monitoring tools, most recently Centreon®, but they wanted a product that was professionally supported, easy to maintain and where they could see continuous development.
+Lorenz and his team have considerable experience using Nagios®-based monitoring tools, most recently Centreon®, but they wanted a product that was professionally supported, easy to maintain, scalable as business grows, and where they could see continuous product development.
+In other words, a robust and well-conceived monitoring platform.

 “We wanted a Nagios-based monitoring tool that is easy to install and extend.
 But we also wanted to work with guys who leveraged a vibrant community eco-system to drive their product development forward.
 That’s why we chose Opsview.”